The Two RV Gypsies: Full-Time RVers

 Pack Horse statue Pack Horse statue

 The two RV Gypsies stopped at the KFC in Smithers.
 They asked if they had pot pies and the working dude said, "No, you must be from The States."
-Lee Duquette ordered the two piece chicken and it was not very good.
-They forgot to give him the fries that came with it, and Lee did not go back up and complain.
+Lee Duquette ordered the two piece chicken and they were NOT very good.
+They forgot to give Lee the fries that came with it, and Lee did not go back up and complain.
 Luckily, all they wanted was a quick snack anyway.

 KFC chicken